Claims against Swiss banks – retrocessions

 How do I recover lost money?

-With increasing awareness of cross-border fees and their potential implications, there has been a rise in claims for the recovery of money.
+With increasing awareness of retrocessions and their potential implications, there has been a rise in claims for the recovery of money.
 Customers who were previously unaware of these refunds have filed legal claims against banks, calling for the return of these funds.
 Cases that have been examined already show that the banks breached their duty of trust by not disclosing the presence and amount of the cross-border fees, which could have affected client investments.
 To substantiate their claims, customers are expected to provide proof that they were not aware of the banks’ conduct, emphasizing how the lack of transparency adversely affected their financial well-being.

 The outcomes of such claims depend on the specific circumstances, jurisdictional authority, and the strength of the evidence.
 However, the increase in awareness and legal actions highlights the importance of transparency and accountability in the financial industry, particularly among banks.
 To initiate a claim for a specific account, the client needs to provide basic information such as name, address, date of birth, the specific bank involved, estimated amounts, and estimated dates.
 Following this, a tailored contract is prepared for the client’s signature.
 The average time to settle a claim is between 9 to 12 months, depending on the specific bank involved.
 Surprisingly, recent claims have an impressive success rate of over 90%.